-NURS 5773 HIth Informatics/Evidence-Based Practice
+NURS 5773 Health Informatics/Evidence-Based Practice

-This course provides an overview of traditional and developing methods of discovering, retrieving and using information technologies in nursing care of clients in a variety of health care settings.
+This course provides an overview of existing and developing trends and methods in the discovery and utilization of information technologies for a variety of health care settings.
 There is a specific emphasis on methods, technology, equipment for assessment data, electronic and research databases, privacy, confidentiality and patient care technology.
 This course considers research in the field of nursing and health care, and the relationship of research to knowledge and practice.